khairul-mansor/RDBMS-Coffee-Shop-Chain/README.md

 ### Identify entities
 The first step when designing a new database is to review any existing data and identify the entities for the new system.

 The following image shows sample data from each of the data sources that I worked with to design the new central database.
-I reviewed the image and identified the entities you plan to create.
+I reviewed the image and identified the entities that I planned to create.

 ![existing_data](https://user-images.githubusercontent.com/63607240/180668418-e921e488-29e4-4004-86f5-9a001902dbe0.png)